-4. A developer of a non-residential development exempted from the nonresidential development fee pursuant to P.L.2008, c.46 shall be subject to it at such time the basis for the exemption no longer applies, and shall make the payment of the non-residential development fee, in that event, within three years after that event or after the issuance of the final certificate of occupancy of the non-residential development, whichever is later.
+4. A developer of a non-residential development exempted from the non-residential development fee pursuant to P.L.2008, c.46 shall be subject to it at such time the basis for the exemption no longer applies, and shall make the payment of the non-residential development fee, in that event, within three years after that event or after the issuance of the final certificate of occupancy of the non-residential development, whichever is later.

-5. If a property which was exempted from the collection of a non-residential development fee thereafter ceases to be exempt from property taxation, the owner of the property shall remit the fees required pursuant to this section within forty five (45) days of the termination of the property tax exemption.
+5. If a property which was exempted from the collection of a non-residential development fee thereafter ceases to be exempt from property taxation, the owner of the property shall remit the fees required pursuant to this section within forty five a.
+Upon the granting of a preliminary, final or other applicable approval, for a development, the applicable approving authority shall direct its staff to notify the construction official or Zoning Officer responsible for the issuance of a building permit. b.
+For non-residential developments only, the developer shall also be provided with a copy of Form NRDF "State of New Jersey Non-Residential Development Certification/Exemption" to be completed as per the instructions provided.
+The developer

+(45) days of the termination of the property tax exemption.
 Unpaid non-residential development fees under these circumstances may be enforceable by Allenhurst as a lien against the real property of the owner.